Jarvis-Yu/Dottore-Genius-Invokation-TCG-Simulator/README.md

 ## Future Plans

-The fully developed project will be published to PyPI (beta versions will be available once all that are left is adding more characters and cards)

 I have the plan to implement a simple cross-platform GUI interface for the simulator.
 But that will be in a separate repo.